Recipients | Dr. Carol Morgan Memorial Award

 2021 - Dr. Laurie McDuffee

-Dr. McDuffee will use the grant toward completing a course in the human-animal bond, offered in partnership by the North American Veterinary Community Learning Academy and the Human Animal Bond Research Institute.
-Upon completion of the course, she will have certification in the human-animal bond.
+Dr. McDuffee used the grant toward completing a course in the human-animal bond, offered in partnership by the North American Veterinary Community Learning Academy and the Human Animal Bond Research Institute.
+The completion of the course gave her certification in the human-animal bond.
 “The human-animal bond is increasing in importance in our daily lives and is a fundamental aspect of One Health,” she said.
 “With this award, I will improve my understanding of the science behind the human-animal bond and how to maximize the mutually beneficial relationship between animals and people.
 I will use this knowledge in my teaching and research at the Atlantic Veterinary College.”

 2020 - Dr. Laurie Gaines